Processing times

 Next steps:

-• When you're ready to apply, start your application with Tern.
-Our platform helps you submit a complete, consistent application with immigration lawyer oversight, giving you the best chance of a smooth process and avoiding self-inflicted delays
+When you're ready to apply, start your application with Tern.
+We prepare and submit a complete, consistent application on your behalf, built on evidence rules designed and maintained by an immigration lawyer, so you get the best possible shot at a smooth process and none of the self-inflicted delays

 Bu makaleyi paylaş